What Women Want (2011 film)

-What Women Want is a 2011 Chinese-Hong Kong romantic action comedy film remake of the 2000 American film of the same name.
-The film stars Andy Lau and Gong Li.
+What Women Want is a 2011 romantic comedy film remake of the 2000 American film of the same name.
+A Chinese-Hong Kong co-production, the film stars Andy Lau and Gong Li.
 What Women Want was released in China on 3 February 2011, the first day of Chinese New Year.

 The plot is a very close remake of the American version with some minor changes.
 The plot takes place mostly in an advertising company in Beijing, in which Lau plays a slick ad agency creative director who gets acquainted with his new talented competition, played by Gong.
 He is helped when he gets the ability to hear women's thoughts due to a freak accident.